lastweek/lastweek.github.io/docs/notes/CXL.md

 In particular, what is it, how to use it, what's the current status, and what's next.

-I'm no expert in the CXL protocol itself.
+DISCLAIMER: I'm no expert in the CXL protocol itself.
 I'm just a systems researcher
 who may need to compare my systems against CXL-enabled ones.
 Hence my thoughts and views could be biased and wrong.